Yasujirō Ozu: Legacy and style

 Ozu invented the "tatami shot", in which the camera is placed at a low height, supposedly at the eye level of a person kneeling on a tatami mat.
 Actually, Ozu's camera is often even lower than that, only one or two feet off the ground, which necessitated the use of special tripods and raised sets.
 He used this low height even when there were no sitting scenes, such as when his characters walked in hallways.
-When Ozu made his move to color, he chose to shoot under the German color process Agfacolor, as he felt that it captured reds much better than any other color process.
+When Ozu made his move to colour, he chose to shoot under the German colour process Agfacolor, as he felt that it captured reds much better than any other colour process.

 Ozu eschewed the traditional rules of movie storytelling, most notably eyelines.
 In his review of Floating Weeds, film critic Roger Ebert recounts:[Ozu] once had a young assistant who suggested that perhaps he should shoot conversations so that it seemed to the audience that the characters were looking at one another.
 Ozu agreed to a test.
 They shot a scene both ways, and compared them.
 "You see?"
 Ozu said.
 "No difference!"

 Ozu was also an innovator in Japanese narrative structure through his use of ellipses, or the decision not to depict major events in the story.
 In An Autumn Afternoon (1962), for example, a wedding is merely mentioned in one scene, and the next sequence references this wedding (which has already occurred); the wedding itself is never shown.
-This is typical of Ozu's films, which eschew melodrama by eliding moments that would often be used in Hollywood in attempts to stir an excessive emotional reaction from audiences.
+This is typical of Ozu's films, which eschew melodrama by eliding moments that would often be used in Hollywood in attempts to stir an emotional reaction from audiences.